 4. Say honestly:

-When you are intending to join somewhere else, it’s imperative to immediately inform them and apologise for not being able to join their team.
-Apologising is a sign of showing that you are sincere in your efforts and truthful.
+When you are intending to join somewhere else, it’s imperative to immediately inform them and apologize for not being able to join their team.
+Apologizing is a sign of showing that you are sincere in your efforts and truthful.

 6. Say boldly: